UAlbanyArchives/mailbagit/docs/installing_mailbagit/python.md

 ### Mailbagit GUI on Windows

-There is a [known issue](https://github.com/UAlbanyArchives/mailbag/issues/155) where the GUI does not fully run on Windows.
+There is a [known issue](https://github.com/UAlbanyArchives/mailbag/issues/155) where the GUI does not run with the `mailbagit-gui` command on Windows.
 It will boot and lets you enter options but then fails to run when you click "start."

 Instead, try creating a file called `mailbagit-gui.py` with the contents: